Why connectivity is key to using UAVs

 Elsight’s industry-leading Halo connectivity platform offers a solution to the problems posed by BVLOS operation using several different technologies.

 Halo technology aggregates different technologies into one communication pipeline.
 The advantages of using all the existing technologies in a hybrid and modular fashion are clear.

-Satellite and 5G are still emerging technologies, but Elsight is agile enough to deploy them as soon as possible.
+Satellite and 5G solution are still emerging technologies, but Elsight is agile enough to deploy them as soon as possible.